LED TVs come in two main varieties: back-lit and edge-lit. Generally, back-lit TVs produce the best picture but use more power and are more expensive.

 An LED TV is essentially an LCD TV – but with a different type of back-lighting.

-The traditional method of back-lighting an LCD TV has been to use a cold cathode fluorescent lamp (CCFL).
+The traditional method of back-lighting an LCD TV uses a cold cathode fluorescent lamp (CCFL).

 This type of lamp has managed to produce high-quality televisions.
 But, there have always been disadvantages to this technology, such as poor contrast ratios and color reproduction.

-There are two different types of LEDs that are used in making this type of television:
+Two different types of LEDs are used in making this type of television:

-RGB LEDs allow a more accurate color reproduction compared TVs made with white LEDs.
+RGB LEDs allow a more accurate color reproduction than TVs made with white LEDs.

-So, now we understand the basics, we can group these TVs into two types depending on how they are made:
+So, now you understand the basics, you can group these TVs into two types depending on how they are made:

-So what is the difference between the two – and why should we care?
+So what is the difference between the two – and why should you care?

-By lighting the screen from behind, there are a number of advantages.
-The most important is that there is more control over where the light occurs on the screen.
+There are several advantages to lighting the screen from behind – and the most important is more control over where the light occurs on the screen.

-It should also allow for a more even spread of light across the picture.
-Although, that isn’t always the case.
+It also allows a more even spread of light across the picture.
+However, that isn’t always the case.